-Basel Cottage - An awarding winning 5* Visit Wales beautiful two bedroomed stone cottage, just two miles from Llandovery in Carmathenshire on the western edge of the Brecon Beacons National Park and set within The Cambrian Mountains.
+Basel Cottage - An awarding winning 5* Visit Wales two bedroomed and two bathroom beautiful stone cottage, just two miles from Llandovery in Carmathenshire on the western edge of the Brecon Beacons National Park and set within The Cambrian Mountains.

 Up to two dogs are welcome free of charge.